worldviewer/react-worldviewer-prototype/README.md

 ## The Next Steps

-*Note: I had an excellent conversation with Rishat of codementor.io on Tuesday.
-This gave me a chance to get some React-specific code review, and I've combined the notes from our conversation with my own former notes below ...*

 - When I load the graphic in low-bandwidth situations, I lose all control over the coordination of the animations.
 What I would like to do is to load my assets first, and only then once those assets are present, begin rendering the animations.
 Based on conversations with Rishat from codementor.io, I should deploy a different approach for the canvas and the static images.
 - A good way to do this for static assets would be to set up a state variable within the `ControversyCard` component which indicates `allImagesLoaded`.
 Then, assuming that the images are being pulled from an API -- which is a planned next step -- I should use promises to determine when each is loaded.
 With this approach, I should be able to use a `Promise.all()` to then render all of the static assets at once, by passing the state down to the animated components via props.
 - The situation with the canvas is a bit different.
 For the canvas, it will likely display better if we evaluate whether or not we display it within `componentWillReceiveProps`, like so: